Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

-Because data from the system's context of use will likely be representative of population of interest, it is possible to implicitly account for additional factors via the argument that any performance disparities will be reflective of those that either affected or will affect the population of interest.
-However, accounting for additional factors by holding their values constant or by considering a range of values for each such factor is likely not possible.
-As with existing datasets and new datasets created using scraped data, the data points may not be labeled so as to indicate the values of the~additional factors, although sometimes they may be.\looseness=-1
+Because data from the system's context of use will be reflective of the population of interest and the environmental factors, behavioral factors, and other factors found in situ, it is possible to implicitly account for additional factors via the argument that any performance disparities are reflective of those that either affected or will affect the population of interest.
+However, accounting for additional factors by holding their values constant or by considering a range of values for each such factor is likely not possible, making it difficult to conduct confirmatory evaluations using such datasets.
+As with existing datasets and new datasets created using scraped data, the data points may not be labeled so as to indicate the values of the additional factors, although they may be in some cases.\looseness=-1

 Data from the system's context of use is unlikely to be subject to licensing restrictions that prevent it from being used by the system's development team(s).
 However, there may be licensing restrictions that prevent it from being used by outside parties.
 Using data from the system's context of use also raises questions about consent and compensation.
-Although it may be possible (though not necessarily easy) to contact data subjects to request their consent or to compensate them fairly for contributing their data, the perceived need to do this may be weaker than when creating a new~dataset~by collecting data directly from data subjects.\looseness=-1
+Although it may be possible (though not necessarily easy) to contact data subjects to request their consent or to compensate them fairly for contributing their data, the perceived need to do this may be weaker than when creating a new dataset by collecting data directly from data subjects.\looseness=-1